Recipes

 3

-Grind and add the cream
+Grind and add

 Blend everything with a blender until a smooth texture is obtained.
 Add the cooking cream and mix well.
 Adjust with salt and pepper to taste.